EbenZergaw/spider-crm/README.md

 - Details - A section to type notes regarding the customer

 **1.c) Viewing and Retrieving Customer Data**
-When the user is creating a new order or viewing customer data, the system will return their information.
+When the user is creating a new order for a customer, searching for a customer, or viewing customer data, the system will return their information.

 **1.d) Updating Customer Information**
 If a change occurs or the customer moves along the sales stages, the user will update that information accordingly in the system.